 Since our beginning PADD® has donated hundreds of our "Stay Alive Don't Text And Drive" signs to schools and towns across the United States, Canada and Europe.
 We have spoke to thousands of young adults and adults in high schools, colleges, town meetings, social events about our efforts and ways to eliminate distracted driving.
 We continue to speak with news media to keep distracted driving issues on the forefront and in every ones minds.
 Our charity is the first to offer help, both emotionally and financially to families who have been effected by distracted driving.

 PADD® began out of a family stricken with grief.
 A typical American family of four, in one second became three.
 Two parents and a daughter now had to learn how to get through each day without a daughter and sister.
 One day standing over Nikki's grave they realized that a new epidemic has taken over the world, an epidemic that took their family member was taking 17 other family members everyday.
 Out of their grief came compassion, knowing 17 other families a day were going through their nightmare.
 A change was needed.
 The change was that they needed to make people understand that death by distracted driving was not a statistic, it is real lives and real families being crushed in one second.
 PADD® was founded to help everyone, that is their reason for the name "PEOPLE".
-Mothers, fathers, daughter, brothers, aunt's and uncle's, Christian's, Jew's, Arab's, Afro-American, Chinese, Spanish, distracted driving does not discrimate, it doesn't care if your beautiful, ugly, skinny or fat.
+Mothers, fathers, daughter, brothers, aunt's and uncle's, distracted driving does not discriminate, it doesn't care what you look like or where your from.
 PEOPLE Against Distracted Driving® has quickly become the fastest growing, most searched and most recognized charity aimed to end distracted driving, because we want to save everyone from this epidemic.

 PADD IS BLAZING THE TRAIL FOR ALL OTHER FOUNDATIONS TO FOLLOW!

 In less then one year PADD® took on a challenge against politicians from New Jersey.
-Being one of the most populated states, New Jersey has n extremely high amount of crashes caused by distracted driving but no one wanted to take a stand to educate the public and bring distracted driving awareness out of the closet and into every ones minds.
+Being one of the most populated states, New Jersey has an extremely high amount of crashes caused by distracted driving but no one wanted to take a stand to educate the public and bring distracted driving awareness out of the closet and into every ones minds.
 PADD® stood toe to toe with politicians who didn't want more signs, who didn't want more money spent on awareness of the epidemic.
-What PADD® was against in New Jersey was distracted driving was acceptable, every one was doing it so why fight it.
-So what they did was bring the story of Nikki Kellenyi's tragic death to every corner of the state house, to every newspaper, to TV stations, radio stations and internet news organizations.
+What PADD® was against in New Jersey was that distracted driving was acceptable, every one was doing it so why fight it.
+So what they did was bring the story of Nikki Kellenyi's tragic death, a victim of "death by distraction," killed by her very own friend and classmate, to every corner of the state house, to every newspaper, to TV stations, radio stations and internet news organizations.
 We took cold hard statistics and brought them to life.
 Nikki Kellenyi began to take on the "face of distracted driving" and changed the mindset of everyone who heard the story.
-PADD® don't just say distracted driving kills, we hold up her picture and describe how Nikki was an innocent human being, not a number.
+PADD® doesn't just say distracted driving kills, we hold up her picture and describe how Nikki was an innocent human being, not a number.
 What happened next was politicians, school kids, parents and society started to realize that "Nikki" could be their daughter, sister or friend.
 Distracted driving is becoming everyone's problem and it does not discriminate.
 "Nikki's Law" was signed into law in New Jersey in August, 2013, only 16 months after Nikki was killed.
 Read About Nikki's Law HERE.
 Our next step is to take this to the federal level so it will be law in every state to educate and bring awareness to the epidemic.

 GOALS AND STRATEGIES